JetBrains/teamcity-documentation/topics/inspections.md

 It is a good idea to execute `mvn install` as the step preceding the Inspections step in order to allow projects with dependencies to be resolved successfully.
 </note>

-This page contains reference information about the following __Inspections (IntelliJ IDEA)__ build runner fields:
+This page contains reference information about the __Inspections (IntelliJ IDEA)__ build runner fields.

 ## IntelliJ IDEA Project Settings